RMED24/ublock-medium-list/README.md

 Accepting your contributions may take a while, as I'd like for them to be tested beforehand.

-Please default to only disabling 3rd party scripts and not the frames, unless the frames break the website too of course...
-However, I'd prefer if you could figure out the exact domains causing problems on any given website instead if just disabling it for the whole page...
+Please default to only disabling the specific domains which cause trouble.
+If you genuinely can't figure it out or the website just is that broken, try only disabling 3rd party scripts.
+If that still doesn't work then disable blocking of both 3rd party scripts and frames, but only use this as a last resort.

+## Advantages and disadvantages

+I've been asked on multiple occasions what benefits and drawbacks come from this.
+And there's definitely a few of each which was somewhat [listed here](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-medium-mode#characteristics)